tus/tusd/docs/_getting-started/configuration.md

 ## Storage backend

 Tusd has been designed with flexible storage backends in mind and can store the received uploads on local disk or various cloud provides (AWS S3, Azure Cloud Storage, and Google Cloud Storage).
 By default, tusd will store uploads in the directory specified by the `-upload-dir` flag (which defaults to `./data`).
-Please consult the dedicated [Storage Backends section]({{ site.baseurl }}/storage-backends/overview/) for details on how to use different storage backend and configure them.
+Please consult the dedicated [Storage Backends section]({{ site.baseurl }}/storage-backends/overview/) for details on how to use a different storage backend and configure them.

 ## Integrations into applications with hooks

 When integrating tusd into an application, it is important to establish a communication channel between tusd and your main application.
 For this purpose, tusd provides a hook system which triggers user-defined actions when certain events happen, for example when an upload is created or finished.
 This simple-but-powerful system enables many uses, such as logging, validation, authorization, and post-processing of the uploaded files.
-Please consult the dedicated [Storage Backends section]({{ site.baseurl }}/advanced-topics/hooks/) for details on how to use the hook system.
+Please consult the dedicated [hooks section]({{ site.baseurl }}/advanced-topics/hooks/) for details on how to use the hook system.

 ## Cross-Origin Resource Sharing (CORS)

-When tusd is used in a web application and the tusd server is reachable under a different origin (domain, scheme, or port) than the frontend itself, browsers put restrictions on cross-origin requests for security reasons.
+When tusd is used in a web application and the tusd server is reachable under a different origin (domain, scheme, or port) than the frontend itself, browsers put restrictions on the cross-origin requests from the frontend to tusd for security reasons.
 For example, your main application is running on `https://example.org` but your tusd server is hosted at `https://uploads.example.org`.
 In this case, the server needs to use the [Cross-Origin Resource Sharing (CORS) mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to signal the browser that it will accept requests from `https://example.org`.

 To make your setup easier, tusd already includes the necessary CORS configuration to allow communication with tus clients.
 By default, tusd will allow cross-origin requests from any origin.
+If these defaults work for your application, you don't have to change the CORS configuration.

-If you want to restrict the origins or add additional header fields to the CORS configuration, utilize the `-cors-*` flags:
+If you do want to restrict the origins or add additional header fields to the CORS configuration, utilize the `-cors-*` flags:

 ```bash
 $ tusd \